damian-pastorini/reldens/README.md

 + Phaser 3

 ## Installation
-- Change the configuration file as you need: ./server/config:
+- Change the port configuration file as you need: ./server/config:
 ```json
 {
     "port": "8080"